 Liberals have long been in love with subsidies for renewable energy sources such as solar and wind.
 They claim that because these are clean sources of energy that will ultimately save the Earth from the consequences of global warming, the solar and wind industries should be subsidized into existence, no matter what the cost.
 Yet, while the goal to clean the atmosphere is a noble one, the means of getting there is not.

 Renewable fuels are neither profitable nor cheap enough to survive on their own, and forcing taxpayers to pay for them until they are is a poor and ineffective way to spend taxpayer money.
-In fact, subsidies for these industries push up energy costs for everyone due to a paradoxical type of situation; for solar and wind to be truly clean and cheap, 100% of energy must come from them.
-However, we are still decades and many technologies away from the 100% threshold, and anything less means that traditional energy sources will need to be used as backup for when solar and wind cannot meet energy demand.
-The more renewables are used, the more idleness in capacity traditional energy sources such as coal and nuclear are subject to, which makes deploying them more expensive and time consuming when they are eventually necessary.
+In fact, subsidies for these industries push up costs for everyone due to a paradoxical type of situation; for solar and wind to be truly clean and cheap, 100% must come from them.
+However, we are still decades and many technologies away from the 100% threshold, and anything less means that traditional sources will need to be used as backup for when solar and wind cannot meet demand.
+The more renewables are used, the more idleness in capacity traditional sources such as coal and nuclear are subject to, which makes deploying them more expensive and time consuming when they are eventually necessary.
 The more popular energy sources like solar and wind become, the more expensive fossil fuels will, and until renewables can be used to power 100% of energy depend, the costs of it make it a non-starter.

 Speaking of nuclear energy, the new tax reform has good news for that too.
 The plan wants to help and encourage the development of nuclear energy, which in any political environment unlike the hyper-partisan one of today would be great news for the planet.
 Nuclear energy is truly clean and efficient – it emits very little carbon dioxide, and has the potential to provide energy without the intermittency of other renewables.
 Nuclear has unfortunately gained a bad reputation over the past several decades.
 Ask anyone what they think of nuclear power, and the first things that usually come to mind are Chernobyl and Fukushima.
 But a lack of public trust is not a reason to demonize an energy source that has this much potential, and instead of banning the development of nuclear, the industry should only look to making it safer.